1995 Alabama Crimson Tide football team: Southern Miss

-For the second week in a row, Alabama found itself on the brink of an upset—and once again, the Crimson Tide answered the call.
-Down 20–17 late in the fourth and staring at a 4th-and-16, Brian Burgdorf stepped up and launched a 35-yard strike to Toderick Malone.
-The touchdown not only gave Alabama its first lead of the night, but sealed a thrilling come-from-behind victory.
+For the second straight week, Alabama found itself on the verge of an upset—but once again, the Crimson Tide rose to the occasion.
+Trailing 20–17 late in the fourth quarter and facing a daunting 4th-and-16, Brian Burgdorf delivered under pressure, firing a perfect 35-yard touchdown pass to Toderick Malone.
+The score gave Alabama its first lead of the day and completed yet another thrilling fourth-quarter comeback, keeping the Crimson Tide's winning ways alive.